How to Apply

 Try our online Idea Generator: In 5 easy steps, discover your career preferences and find a Sheridan program that could be a great fit.

-You can also book a career advising appointment and one of our experts will help you narrow down your options, identify programs that fit your interests and goals, and explore career opportunities.
+You can also attend a Career Advising Workshop to help you narrow down your options, identify programs that fit your interests and goals, and explore career opportunities.

 Step 2: Check the admission requirements